 What services do you offer?
 Day trips in Yellowstone for wildlife watching, hiking, snowshoeing, cross-country skiing; multi-day backpacking trips and custom multi-day trips based on your preferences.

 What can I generally expect my day to be like?
 Please see the Trip Details page of our website.

 What do the services cost?
 All trips are base priced for 1 to 4 people.
 Each additional person is a little extra as indicated in parenthesis.

-- Wildlife Watching is $550 in guide’s vehicle or $475 in client’s vehicle with guide driving ($40 per extra person) and include morning snacks, hot drinks and brunch or lunch; use of Swarovski scopes and binoculars.
+- Wildlife Watching is $575 in guide’s vehicle or $475 in client’s vehicle for 1-2 people and $60 per extra person.
+All trips include morning snacks, hot drinks and brunch or lunch; use of Swarovski scopes and binoculars.

 - ALL trips that originate somewhere other than Gardiner MT, Mammoth, WY or Cooke City – Silver Gate MT have an ADDITIONAL guide travel fee as follows: $50 for Tower or Lamar and $100 for Canyon or Madison (hiking only, no wildlife watching from here).
 We cannot meet clients at Norris, Madison, Old Faithful, West, Fishing Bridge, Emigrant, Livingston or Bozeman, however, you are welcome to meet us at a central location as listed above.